Process management

 • Build dynamic logic into a Process

-If the steps to resolve a customer’s inquiry are dynamic and change based on information gathered either directly from the customer or from an Action, you can use a Conditional block to provide different content depending on a variable’s value.
+If the steps to resolve an end user’s inquiry are dynamic and change based on information gathered either directly from the end user or from an Action, you can use a Conditional block to provide different content depending on a variable’s value.
 For example:

-• If the value in the customer’s trial_period variable is less than 30 days, allow the customer to extend their trial
+• If the value in the end user’s trial_period variable is less than 30 days, allow the end user to extend their trial

-• If the value in the customer’s airport_origin variable is equal to YYZ, offer the customer a flight upgrade
+• If the value in the end user’s airport_origin variable is equal to YYZ, offer the end user a flight upgrade

-You can track how customers engage with your Processes by adding variables to capture specific engagement data, then using Ada’s reporting features to analyze that data.
+You can track how end users engage with your Processes by adding Variables to capture specific engagement data, then using Ada’s reporting features to analyze that data.

 1. In your Process, add a Set Variable block at the beginning of the Process flow.